operator-framework/operator-sdk-samples/memcached-operator/README.md

 ### Installing

-Run `make install` and check the operator and the example Memcached deployed and running in the cluster
+Run make install to install the operator.
+Check that the operator is running in the cluster, also check that the example Memcached service was deployed.

 ### Uninstalling

 To uninstall all that was performed in the above step run `make uninstall`.

-**NOTE:** To check what is done in the Make commands see the [Makefile](./Makefile)

 [dep_tool]:https://golang.github.io/dep/docs/installation.html
 [go_tool]:https://golang.org/dl/